Frames2Residual: Spatiotemporal Decoupling for Self-Supervised Video Denoising: Experiments

 The experimental results for competing methods are either directly cited from their original papers or reproduced by running the official code.
 In cases where the code is unavailable, the corresponding results are omitted.
 We compare our proposed F2R with state-of-the-art self-supervised video denoising methods, i.e., MF2F \cite{dewil2021self}, RFR \cite{lee2021restore}, UDVD \cite{zheng2023unsupervised}, RDRF \cite{wang2023recurrent}, ER2R \cite{zheng2023unsupervised}, and TAP \cite{fu2024temporal}.
 For a comprehensive comparison, we also include traditional and supervised video denoising methods such as VBM4D \cite{maggioni2012video}, FastDVDNet \cite{tassano2020fastdvdnet}, PaCNet \cite{vaksman2021patch}, and FloRNN \cite{li2022unidirectional}.
 Note that methods utilizing the same video sequence for both training and testing are tagged with `T'.

 \textbf{Experiments on synthetic Gaussian denoising.} Following standard protocols~\cite{tassano2020fastdvdnet}, we evaluate AWGN removal on the DAVIS and Set8 benchmarks.
 As detailed in Tab.~\ref{tab:comparison}, our F2R consistently outperforms unsupervised methods by large margins.
 On DAVIS, F2R achieves the highest average PSNR of 36.14 dB, surpassing the recent competitor TAP-T~\cite{fu2024temporal} by 0.66 dB and RDRF~\cite{wang2023recurrent} by 0.96 dB.
 Notably, on the Set8 dataset, F2R (34.30 dB) not only outperforms unsupervised baselines but also surpasses the supervised FloRNN~\cite{li2022unidirectional} by 0.75 dB, narrowing the gap between supervised and unsupervised paradigms.
 Fig.~\ref{f3} illustrates video denoising examples on DAVIS and Set8 datasets.
-While UDVD and NAFNet over-smooth the text boundaries (``maker Gebr.
-Verkooyen''), F2R produces sharp edges.
+In the challenging \emph{car-race} scene where even the clean reference is motion-blurred, F2R leverages complementary temporal cues to recover sharper dashboard scale markings and clearer structures than competing methods.
 More critically, in the dynamic texture region on the pants of the snowboarder, TAP fails to preserve the fabric structure despite incorporating image denoising outputs, indicating suboptimal utilization.
 Conversely, F2R effectively recovers these high-frequency spatial textures, validating the effectiveness of our strategy.